raicug/luna/docs/executing-luau.md

 - No file-loading helper, custom chunk name, or sandbox environment.
 - No mechanism for retrieving script return values.
 - Only the chunk `Execute` is running can suspend an asynchronous call.
 A script coroutine or a metamethod that reaches such a callable is refused deterministically, and the started work is cancelled.
-- No delegates, signals, or events, so a script cannot subscribe to a host callback surface.
+- No annotation helper macros or IDE/profiling integrations.

 Execution is otherwise unrestricted: a chunk may freely call any registered function, construct registered classes, read constants and enumerators, and use module surfaces.